Course descriptions can be found in the Course Catalog.

 Students should be aware of the current requirements for admission to the department’s Master level graduate programs so that they will complete coursework meeting these same requirements, or their equivalents.

 Once admitted to the combined program, the student must maintain a 3.0 or higher grade point average.
-No more than two “C” grades may be received in all courses taken after admission.
-If the GPA falls below 3.0 or if more than two “C” grades are received, the student will be removed from the combined program.
-This does not affect the student’s eligibility for the BA degree under normal University undergraduate requirements.
+No more than two grades in the Cs may be received in all courses taken after admission.
+If the GPA falls below 3.0 or if more than two grades in the Cs are received, the student will be removed from the combined program.
+This does not affect the student’s eligibility for the BS degree under normal University undergraduate requirements.
 Any one “D” or “F” also results in removal from the combined program.

-Students in the combined program must formally apply for admission to the Graduate School before the UMBC Graduate School’s application deadline during the semester in which the course work for the BA is completed.
+Students in the combined program must formally apply for admission to the Graduate School before the UMBC Graduate School’s application deadline during the semester in which the course work for the BS is completed.
 No more than 9 credits of graduate courses may be taken while the student is paying undergraduate tuition.
-Students should fill out the paper application form to the graduate school.
-The application fee is waived for students in the combined BA/HCC MS program.
+Students should fill out the paper application form to the Graduate School.
+The application fee is waived for students in the combined IS BS/HCC MS program.

-- HCC 629 (in place of an upper level elective), and
+- HCC 629 (in place of IS upper level elective for the IS major), and

 These courses count for both degrees; therefore, a minimum of 21 additional credits is required for the Master’s degree.
 For additional information about MS requirements, see the HCC MS section of this website or the Graduate School Catalog.

-Questions about the combined program should be directed to the Undergraduate Programs Director, Dr. Sreedevi Sampath (email@example.com).
+Questions about the combined program should be directed to the Undergraduate Programs Director, Mr. Richard Sponaugle (email@example.com).